FawwadZaheer/FawwadZaheer/README.md

 - 👋 Hi, I’m @FawwadZaheer
 - 👀 I’m interested in Computer Science and Programming.
-- 🌱 I’m currently learning Computer Science at NED University
+- 🌱 I’m currently studying Computer Science at NED University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...